-To check out the blog post I mention in the video, please click here.
+To check out a recent blog post about safe drinking tips, please click here.
 There are plenty of tips to create a safe drinking plan and drink moderately around the holidays in that post.

 Let’s quickly recap a few of the highlights from the video.

 Tip #1: Amount